encode/django-rest-framework/docs/tutorial/2-requests-and-responses.md

                 comment.save()
                 return Response(serializer.data)
             else:
-                return Response(serializer.error_data, status=HTTP_400_BAD_REQUEST)
+                return Response(serializer.error_data, status=status.HTTP_400_BAD_REQUEST)

         elif request.method == 'DELETE':
             comment.delete()
-            return Response(status=HTTP_204_NO_CONTENT)
+            return Response(status=status.HTTP_204_NO_CONTENT)

-This should all feel very familiar - it looks a lot like working with forms in regular Django views.
+This should all feel very familiar - there's not a lot different to working with regular Django views.

 Notice that we're no longer explicitly tying our requests or responses to a given content type.  `request.DATA` can handle incoming `json` requests, but it can also handle `yaml` and other formats.
 Similarly we're returning response objects with data, but allowing REST framework to render the response into the correct content type for us.

 ## Adding optional format suffixes to our URLs

-To take advantage of that, let's add support for format suffixes to our API endpoints, so that we can use URLs that explicitly refer to a given format.
-That means our API will be able to handle URLs such as [http://example.com/api/items/4.json][1].
+To take advantage of the fact that our responses are no longer hardwired to a single content type let's add support for format suffixes to our API endpoints.
+Using format suffixes gives us URLs that explicitly refer to a given format, and means our API will be able to handle URLs such as [http://example.com/api/items/4.json][json-url].

 Start by adding a `format` keyword argument to both of the views, like so.